TeslaCloud/flux-ce/readme.md

 ```

 ### Database setup
 Depending on your use case, you may want to setup a database.
-An SQLite is the default option and requires no further setup.
+SQLite is the default option and requires no further setup.
 It is perfect if you simply want to take a look at Flux and how it works.
 If you want to run Flux in production, however, you should consider setting up a MySQL (MariaDB) or PostgreSQL database.

 Follow the instructions in `/garrysmod/gamemodes/flux/config/database.yml` to learn more.